tpoisot/ms_pop_networks/ms_pop.md

 food webs---regard the adjacency matrix $\mathbf{A}$ as a fixed entity that specifies observable interactions on the basis of whether two species co-occur or not.
-Given this assumption, there is a long history, dating back at least to the Lotka-Loterra model, of trying to understand how the strength or organization of these interactions influence the dynamic behavior of species abundance.
+Given this assumption, there is a long history, dating back at least to the Lotka-Volterra model, of trying to understand how the strength or organization of these interactions influence the dynamic behavior of species abundance.
 Often, such models take the form $$\frac{dN_i}{dt} = N_i
 \left( g_i - \sum_{j \ne i} \alpha_{ij} A_{ij} N_j \right) \,,$$ where $g_i$